-The very first day of the new year is one in which we typically say, “Happy New Year.”
+The very first day of the New Year is one in which we typically say, “Happy New Year.”
 In the middle of the night I woke up thinking about this phrase and thought to myself that God hasn’t called us to happiness, but He has called us to follow after Him and to seek Him above all else.

 The psalmist experienced many low and many elevated times during his life.
-He knew what it was like to have lost a child, and yet he was also the one that danced in front of many as his robes fell and he worshipped God in the dance unashamedly.
+He knew what it was like to have lost a child, and yet he was also the one that danced in front of many as his robes fell and he worshiped God in the dance unashamedly.

 The psalmist also knew and experienced sorrow as well:

-“For I have eaten ashes like bread, and mingled my drink with weeping” Psalm 102:9.
+“For I have eaten ashes like bread, and mingled my drink with weeping.”
+Psalm 102:9.

 But David also knew that God would deliver him out of all his troubles.
 And because of this deep faith and trust that he had in Him, he believed in spite of the circumstances around him, that God would ultimately deliver him, and this brought him joy and peace.

-Psalm 57 describes David as the Lord strengthened him in the cave and prepared him for what was next.
+Psalm 57 describes David as The LORD strengthened him in the cave and prepared him for what was next.

-1. Psalm 57 shows David with a humble heart: “Be merciful to me, O God, be merciful to me!”
+1. Psalm 57 shows David with a humble heart: Be merciful to me, O God, be merciful to me!
 (Psalm 57:1)

-2. Psalm 57 shows David with a prayerful heart: “I will cry out to God Most High, to God who performs all things for me” (Psalm 57:2)
+2. Psalm 57 shows David with a prayerful heart: I will cry out to God Most High, to God who performs all things for me.
+(Psalm 57:2)

-3. Psalm 57 shows David with a realistic heart: “My soul is among lions . . . they have prepared a net for my steps” (Psalm 57:4,6)
+3. Psalm 57 shows David with a realistic heart: My soul is among lions . . . they have prepared a net for my steps.
+(Psalm 57:4,6)

-4. Psalm 57 shows a heart of trusting praise to the Lord: “I will praise You, O Lord, among the peoples; I will sing to You among the nations . . .
-Be exalted, O God, above the heavens; let Your glory be above all the earth” (Psalm 57:9,5,11).
+4. Psalm 57 shows a heart of trusting praise to The LORD: I will praise You, O Lord, among the peoples; I will sing to You among the nations . . .
+Be exalted, O God, above the heavens; let Your glory be above all the earth.
+(Psalm 57:9,5,11)

-5. The Lord brought David into this place while He was still in the Adullam cave.
+5. The LORD brought David into this place while He was still in the Adullam cave.
 We often think we have to get out of the cave until we can have the heart David had in Psalm 57.
-But we can have it now, no matter what our circumstances..
+But we can have it now, no matter what our circumstances.

 “Have a year filled with many things, but let all of those circumstances lead you to trust and put your hope in Him who will bring you through ALL things, and enable you to triumph over any circumstance, and then to become joyful.

-– Stephen Hanson
+~ Stephen Hanson

-Stephen Hanson ofIn His Truth Ministriescame to the Lord is a special way in 1975 and has been prophesying regularly since.
-In these end-time birthing pangs we are to be reminded that judgment must first begin with the household of God.
+Stephen Hanson of In His Truth Ministries came to The LORD is a special way in 1975 and has prophesied regularly since.
+In these end-time birthing pangs we are reminded that judgment must first begin with the household of God.
 Will we be prepared and ready?